What are direct messages?

 Direct messages are private social media chats

-So, what is a direct message?
-Well, DMs are like the e-mail of social media.
+So, what is a DM in social media?
+Well, direct messages are like the e-mail of social media.
 Direct messages are a way for one person to send a private message to another person.

 Sprout Social defines Direct Message as: